vakus/vext/net/readme.md

 Whenever a new computer is added to the network, the routing lookup table is also saved in `/etc/hosts`.

-# Clarifications

-**IMPORTANT:** Within this document I refer to Universally Unique Identifier (UUID) number of times.
-I also used it as data type, which doesn't exist within OpenComputers.
-While the *actual* backing data type is string I have done this to allow to quickly distinguish between Human friendly identifier, and the UUID address of a computer.

 # Messages

 The messages in my network protocol use OpenComputers message